 Right down in the southeast corner of mainland Australia is a peninsula that looks like the continent needs to visit its GP.
 That’s Wilsons Promontory National Park: the bunion of Australia’s mainland.

 That little bunion makes an appearance on most peoples’ lists of Australia’s top 10 national parks, and Victoria road trip hotspots.
-Wilson’s Promontory National Park is a hiker’s paradise slammed with trails right throughout the peninsula.
-You’ll find heaps of variety with beautiful walks around sheltered coves and lonely bays before winding deep into the coastal rainforests.
-Scaling one of the pink-tinged granite peaks that tower above the scene is a must-do thing in Wilson’s Promontory.
+Wilsons Promontory National Park is a hiker’s paradise slammed with trails right throughout the peninsula.
+You’ll find heaps of variety with beautiful walks around sheltered coves and lonely bays that wind deep into the coastal rainforests.
+Scaling one of the pink-hued granite peaks that tower above the scene is a must-do in Wilsons Promontory.

 Heads up though!
-Being only a few hours drive from Melbourne, a weekend trip to ‘The Prom’ is a pretty classic move by a lot of Victorians.
-It’s a perfect place to go after a visit to Melbourne, but I’d avoid the weekends and holidays for the truly secluded nature experience.
+Being only a few hours’ drive from Melbourne, a weekend trip to ‘The Prom’ is a pretty classic move by a lot of Victorians.
+It’s the perfect place to go after a visit to Melbourne, but I’d avoid the weekends and holidays for the truly secluded nature experience.
 If you’re planning on spending the night, you can always take advantage of the park’s two main camper-van parking grounds or the other small campsites speckled throughout.

 Port Campbell National Park AND Great Otway National Park